RikkiGibson/DreamPotato/README.md

 - I - Mode
 - J - Sleep
 - Insert - Insert/Eject VMU (experimental--simulates connecting to Dreamcast)
+    - You can also hold the Sleep button for 1 second to toggle inserting/ejecting the VMU.
 - F5 - Save State
 - F8 - Load State
 - F10 - Pause/Resume